barryhughes1/lightning-checkbox-group/README.md

 # lightning-checkbox-group

+Please see the WIKI for full instructions on how to create the component from scratch

+## Previous ReadME Instructions

 Checkbox group, with 'All' option, available as a Lightning Component

 The 'CheckboxDemoApp.app' will launch a demo of the checkbox group.